-- Tuition demonstration: 30 minutes.
-The student completes a 15-minute tuition demonstration in group teaching practice followed by a 15-minute tuition demonstration in ensemble teaching practice. - Oral presentation: 15 minutes. - The student accounts for the theory used and reflects on the tuition demonstration.
-In addition, the student accounts for his/her pedagogical and artistic choices for two ensemble arrangements created by the student: one for group classes, one for ensemble classes.
-The arrangements are to be handed in by the deadline set by the Study Administration. - Interview: 10 minutes. - The examiners and the student discuss perspectives for the student's development based on the tuition demonstration and the arrangements created.
+- Tuition demonstration: 30-40 minutes.
+The student completes a 15-20-minute tuition demonstration in band teaching practice followed by a 15-20-minute tuition demonstration in ensemble teaching practice. - Oral presentation: 10-15 minutes.
+The student accounts for the theory used and reflects on the tuition demonstration.
+In addition, the student accounts for his/her pedagogical and artistic choices for two ensemble arrangements created by the student: one for band classes, one for ensemble classes.
+The arrangements are to be handed in by the deadline set by the Study Administration. - Interview: 10 minutes.

+The examiners and the student discuss perspectives for the student's development based on the tuition demonstration and the arrangements created.